AkshayKalamkarr/AkshayKalamkarr/README.md

 ### Glad to see you here!
 Power-packed with the strengths of data structures and algorithms.
 I can perform modifications in various software, according to client requirements, by applying the principles of computer science, with the goal of optimising an application for better performance delivery.

 I can create client-facing apps and websites with cutting-edge back-end support.
-I have worked with modern tools including Next.js, React.js, MongoDB, Node, Express.js, Firebase and Postman.
+I have worked with modern tools including Next.js, React.js, MongoDB, Node, Express.js and Postman.
 I usually use the MERN stack, but I'm flexible enough to utilize whatever tools are required.

 I am a collaborative person but sometimes I get nervous and self-conscious in social situations.
 Also I enjoy making people around me laugh.
 <br/>